 Tackling the climate crisis at the local level is a top priority of our Council office.
-In May, we released our Climate Road Map, spelling out the actions we are taking to mitigate the climate crisis in District 33.
+In 2022, we released our Climate Road Map, spelling out the actions we are taking to mitigate the climate crisis in District 33.
 One critical goal is to reduce the urban heat effect.
 With record breaking heat waves over the past few summers, we are no strangers to the increased prevalence of extreme weather -- which poses serious health risks for our most vulnerable community members.

 When I talk to experts about fighting back against climate change - the solution I hear most often is surprisingly simple: trees.
 Improving and stewarding our tree canopy is one of the most consequential ways we can lower urban heat and protect our health in the face of this climate crisis.
 Moreover, a healthy tree canopy has a huge number of other environmental, social, biodiversity and economic benefits.